 - The primary approach that is recommended for organizing the new Zoning By-law is to align zoning categories with the land use designations and other categories in the Official Plan.
 This approach enables zones to include multiple building types that are permitted within the Official Plan, while minimizing duplication and reducing the total number of zone categories.
 For example, there are two residential zones in the current Brantford Zoning By-law that permit different mid-rise housing types.
 These zones are proposed to be consolidated into one new Mid-Rise Residential Zone that permits all mid-rise housing types in accordance with the Mid-Rise Residential policies in the Official Plan.
 This approach also creates a clear relationship in how the Official Plan policies are implemented in the Zoning By-law, allowing for a more seamless transition in reading the Official Plan and the Zoning By-law. - Overlay zones should also be considered to help structure the new Zoning By-law.
 Overlays identify requirements for specific areas that apply in addition to an underlying zone.
 For example, the City's current Zoning Bylaw uses an overlay to regulate the floodplain areas.
-Overlays should be considered to regulate additional matters in the new Zoning By-law, such as intake protection zones for source water protection and building height in certain areas. - There are opportunities to simplify the new Zoning By-law by removing some definitions for very specific uses than can be captured by a definition for another use.
+Overlays should be considered to regulate additional matters in the new Zoning By-law, such as intake protection zones for source water protection and building height in certain areas.

+- There are opportunities to simplify the new Zoning By-law by removing some definitions for very specific uses than can be captured by a definition for another use.
 For example 'florist shop' does not need to be defined as this use is captured by the broader definition for 'retail store'. - Several existing parking standards (i.e., the number of parking spaces required for a specific use) are recommended to be reconsidered to better align with best practices.
 For example, most municipalities require two parking spaces per dwelling unit for single detached, semi-detached, and street townhouses which may include parking in a garage.
-Brantford's new Zoning By-law should provide greater clarity that two spaces are required for these dwelling types, rather than the existing requirement for one space with additional provisions to regulate the location of the required space that generally result in room for parking a second vehicle.

-- A simple set of bicycle parking provisions should be considered for the new Zoning By-law to support active transportation that reduces the reliance on automobiles. - The new Zoning By-law should implement direction in the City's Urban Design Manual for mid-rise and high-rise buildings by including built form requirements for elements such as building stepbacks and separation between building towers that will ensure high quality design and compatibility with neighbouring uses. - A new Core Natural Zone is recommended to be included in the new Zoning By-law to protect natural heritage features and implement the Core Natural Areas land use designation in the Official Plan.
+Brantford's new Zoning By-law should provide greater clarity that two spaces are required for these dwelling types, rather than the existing requirement for one space with additional provisions to regulate the location of the required space that generally result in room for parking a second vehicle. - A simple set of bicycle parking provisions should be considered for the new Zoning By-law to support active transportation that reduces the reliance on automobiles. - The new Zoning By-law should implement direction in the City's Urban Design Manual for mid-rise and high-rise buildings by including built form requirements for elements such as building stepbacks and separation between building towers that will ensure high quality design and compatibility with neighbouring uses. - A new Core Natural Zone is recommended to be included in the new Zoning By-law to protect natural heritage features and implement the Core Natural Areas land use designation in the Official Plan.

-Planning Staff and the consulting team are seeking comments from the Task Force on the Discussion Papers as well as other key themes that may be of interest or concern to the Task Force related to the current Zoning By-law.
+Planning Staff and the consulting team are seeking comments from the Planning Advisory Committee on the Discussion Papers as well as other key themes that may be of interest or concern to the Committee related to the current Zoning Bylaw.
+Comments from the Committee will be included in a future report to Committee of the Whole - Planning and Administration on July 12, 2022.